-For most setups, the Bose Companion 2 Series III are the best computer speakers that you can buy.
+For most desks, the Bose Companion 2 Series III are the best computer speakers that you can buy.
 These speakers are small and lightweight, but they produce a lot of balanced nuanced sound.
-The speakers aren't cheap, by any means, but since you're paying for Bose quality, you'll get what you pay for.
+The speakers aren't cheap, by any means, but since you're investing for Bose quality, you'll get what you pay for.
 You don't get separate bass and treble controls, though, so audiophiles should be aware of that potential shortcoming.

-The best computer speakers right now
+The best computer speakers you can buy

 The Companion 2 Series III is among the best computer speakers for most people.
 The 7.5 x 5.9 x 3.1-inch satellites don't take up much space on your desk, but they create a big, full sound.
 The price won't break the bank, and it's worth the premium over cheaper units.
 Remember, too, that you're also paying for the brand name, and Bose generally doesn't come cheap.
 It produces more bass than speakers twice the size, and with robust vocals and pleasing treble, it delivers very good sound overall.